timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 04-OFFICE OF THE SECRETARY OF DEFENSE/CHAPTER 04-OFFICE OF THE SECRETARY OF DEFENSE.md

 * (d) The Deputy Under Secretaries of Defense take precedence in the Department of Defense after the Secretary of Defense, the Deputy Secretary of Defense, the Chief Management Officer of the Department of Defense, the Secretaries of the military departments, and the Under Secretaries of Defense.
 The Deputy Under Secretaries shall take precedence among themselves in the order prescribed by the Secretary of Defense.

 ### §138.
 Assistant Secretaries of Defense
-* (a)(1) There are 13 Assistant Secretaries of Defense.
+* (a)(1) There are 15 Assistant Secretaries of Defense.

 * (2) The Assistant Secretaries of Defense shall be appointed from civilian life by the President, by and with the advice and consent of the Senate.

 * (b)(1) The Assistant Secretaries shall perform such duties and exercise such powers as the Secretary of Defense may prescribe.

-* (2) One of the Assistant Secretaries is the Assistant Secretary of Defense for Special Operations and Low Intensity Conflict.
-He shall have as his principal duty the overall supervision (including oversight of policy and resources) of special operations activities (as defined in section 167(j) of this title) and low intensity conflict activities of the Department of Defense.
+* (2)(A) One of the Assistant Secretaries is the Assistant Secretary of Defense for Special Operations and Low Intensity Conflict.
+He shall have as his principal duty the overall supervision (including oversight of policy and resources) of special operations activities (as defined in section 167(k) of this title) and low intensity conflict activities of the Department of Defense.
 The Assistant Secretary is the principal civilian adviser to the Secretary of Defense on special operations and low intensity conflict matters and (after the Secretary and Deputy Secretary) is the principal special operations and low intensity conflict official within the senior management of the Department of Defense.
 Subject to the authority, direction, and control of the Secretary of Defense, the Assistant Secretary shall do the following:

-  * (A) Exercise authority, direction, and control of all special-operations peculiar administrative matters relating to the organization, training, and equipping of special operations forces.
+  * (i) Exercise authority, direction, and control of all special-operations peculiar administrative matters relating to the organization, training, and equipping of special operations forces through the administrative chain of command specified in section 167(f) of this title;.

-  * (B) Assist the Secretary and the Under Secretary of Defense for Policy in the development and supervision of policy, program planning and execution, and allocation and use of resources for the activities of the Department of Defense for the following:
+  * (ii) Assist the Secretary and the Under Secretary of Defense for Policy in the development and supervision of policy, program planning and execution, and allocation and use of resources for the activities of the Department of Defense for the following:

-    * (i) Irregular warfare, combating terrorism, and the special operations activities specified by section 167(k) of this title.
+    * (I) Irregular warfare, combating terrorism, and the special operations activities specified by section 167(k) of this title.

-    * (ii) Integrating the functional activities of the headquarters of the Department to most efficiently and effectively provide for required special operations forces and capabilities.
+    * (II) Integrating the functional activities of the headquarters of the Department to most efficiently and effectively provide for required special operations forces and capabilities.

-    * (iii) Such other matters as may be specified by the Secretary and the Under Secretary.
+    * (III) Such other matters as may be specified by the Secretary and the Under Secretary.

+  * (B) In the discharge of the responsibilities specified in subparagraph (A)(i), the Assistant Secretary is immediately subordinate to the Secretary of Defense.
+Unless otherwise directed by the President, no officer below the Secretary may intervene to exercise authority, direction, or control over the Assistant Secretary in the discharge of such responsibilities.

 * (3) One of the Assistant Secretaries is the Assistant Secretary of Defense for Legislative Affairs.
 He shall have as his principal duty the overall supervision of legislative affairs of the Department of Defense.